Mimecast Transfer Impact Assessment

 Mimecast Support

 Any manual access rights are restricted to a small set of Mimecast personnel who have been approved by Mimecast’s security team, assigned specific permissions, and are under a duty of confidentiality.
-Access to content of messages by Mimecast personnel requires a logged reason and activity is visible on our customers’ audit logs.
+Access to content of messages and/or files by Mimecast personnel requires a logged reason and activity is visible on our customers’ audit logs.
 Additionally, such access is logged in Mimecast’s internal Security Information and Event Management System and monitored by Mimecast’s security team.
-Security and privacy controls are consistent across the organization and Personal Data will be as protected as if it is resident within the Hosting Jurisdiction.
+Security and privacy controls are consistent across the organization and Personal Data will be as protected as if it were resident within the Hosting Jurisdiction.

 Third-Party Subprocessors